atulyw/tomcat7-maven-clickstart/README.md

 You can deploy your web application on the tomcat7 clickstack using the [CloudBees SDK](https://developer.cloudbees.com/bin/view/RUN/BeesSDK) "`app:deploy`" command.

 ```
-bees app:deploy -a my-account/tomcat7-maven-clickstart -t tomcat7 -Rjava_version=1.7 ./target/tomcat7-maven-clickstart-1.0-SNAPSHOT.war
+bees app:deploy -a myapp -t tomcat7 ./target/tomcat7-maven-clickstart-1.0-SNAPSHOT.war
 ```

-* "`-a my-account/tomcat7-maven-clickstart`": name of the CloudBees account and of the application.
+* "`-a myapp`": name of the CloudBees account and of the application.
 The application will be accessible on the URL http://tomcat7-maven-clickstart.cyrille-leclerc.cloudbees.net/
 * "`-t tomcat7`": identifier of the tomcat7 clickstack
-* "`-Rjava_version=1.7`": **optional** parameter to use the version 7 of the Java runtime (JVM).
-Tomcat 7 supports both JVM 6, 7 and 8.
-JVM 7 is the default.
 * "`./target/tomcat7-maven-clickstart-1.0-SNAPSHOT.war`": path to the war file.
 You only need to set the "`-R`", "`-t`" and "`-D`" settings once - they will be remembered for subsequent deploys.